ibrahimsn98/remote-vibecode/README.md

 - Type commands
 - Interact with the terminal

-Perfect for:
-- Pair programming
-- Remote collaboration
-- Interactive debugging
+Use this mode when you need to make quick edits, accept/reject changes, or intervene in the coding process from a remote device.

-**Security Note:** Only use writable sessions with trusted collaborators.
+**Security Note:** Only use writable sessions on trusted networks.
+See the Security Disclaimer below.

 ## Configuration